zandax online course logo

 Although it might seem like an insignificant part of your overall look, the way your hair looks really does matter.

 The most important thing men need to remember is to trim their hair and beard, or make sure they are clean shaven.
-It doesn't matter how good you think it makes you look, no one will be impressed with a presenter who sports a two-day stubble.
+It doesn't matter how good you think it makes you look, no one will be impressed with a presenter with a two-day stubble.
 Women should also tie their hair up in a ponytail or a bun to keep it out of their face.
+These things really do make a difference, and to get in the right frame of mind, go back to the first point: know your audience ... and remember that you're meeting them in a serious, not a social, situation.

 Conclusion

-Always remember that your audience is painting a clear picture of you and your company long before you actually start your presentation.
-Research shows that first impressions are formed in as little as one tenth of a second, which is just a blink of an eye.
-So focus on dressing well, and make every second count.
+It's a fact that you may not like, but your audience is painting a clear picture of you (and your company, for that matter) long before you actually start your presentation.
+Research shows that first impressions are often formed in as little as one tenth of a second, which is just a blink of an eye.
+So focus on dressing well, and make every second count!

 Improve Your Presentation Skills